passbolt/passbolt_help/_incidents/2022-01-18-PBL-06-security-audit-results.md

 As part of the security audit of the mobile application, Cure53 team, found 8 issues that have been solved with v3.5.
-This audit concerned all the changes related to the implementation of the mobile features for the API as well as both Android and iOS mobile application.
+This audit concerned all the changes related to the implementation of the mobile features for the API as well as both Android and iOS mobile applications.
 Additionally this audit included a review of the community project "passbolt go cli".

-As mentioned in the previous incident report, that contained an immediate fix for the only "High" ranked issue the previous version affected was 3.3, where the mobile feature flag was disabled by default.
+The issues are only applicable for users participating in the mobile beta, as flagged in the previous incident report which targeted release 3.3.1 containing an immediate fix for the only "High" ranked issue.

-All of the issues for the projects managed by passbolt as been fixed or a mitigation implemented as of 19th Jan 2021.
+All the issues for the projects managed by Passbolt as been fixed or a mitigation implemented as of 19th Jan 2022.

 You can read more about the security audit by [reading the full report](/assets/files/PBL-06-report.pdf).